 We'll take a quick break.

-We'll come back more with Jay Seculo on the other side, 800 941 Sean is our toll-free telephone number.
+We'll come back more with Jay Seculo on the other side.

-And apparently there's going to be two big bombshell news reports coming.
+And apparently, there's going to be two big bombshell news reports coming.

 So my sources tell me, and much more.

-You this you are deep, you're deep in the weeds as it relates to constitutional law.
+You're deep in the weeds as it relates to constitutional law.

 And when you read decisions, you know, on the surface, maybe the outcome is based on an entirely different way of thinking than most Americans would understand.